START THE JOURNEY

 Requirements

-- Pass the Transport Canada Written Exam and Flight Test for the PPL
+- You must pass the Flight Test for the PPL

 Cost